 Now my focus is spread all round the company, including recruitment.
 We got the added bonus of finding out that HR isn't only about posting vacancies.

 I came to Playkot from a start-up.
 I had heard some intriguing rumours from my colleagues about this company, suppposedly they had a great system for advertising on Facebook.
 I was intrigued.
 Personally I wanted to learn new skills for that platform and in return was ready to offer my marketing expertise.
-We created a mutually beneficial partnership which still exists to this day.
+We created a mutually beneficial partnership which lasted throughout my tenure at Playkot.

 Recently I found out that almost 97% of Russian companies don't think at all about which clients they attract.
-In those conditions a marketologist's work basically comes down to "spending money".
+In those conditions a marketing manager's work basically comes down to "spending money".
 It's like going shopping.
-The system we have here allows us to evaluate the situation more carefully and attract users who are actually interested in playing our games.
-Well-developed instruments and buying technology allow us to focus primarily on searching for the appropriate audience and view all marketing expenses as investments with a clear return schedule.
+The system at Playkot allows managers to evaluate the situation more carefully and attract users who are actually interested in playing our games.
+Well-developed instruments and buying technology allow them to focus primarily on searching for the appropriate audience and view all marketing expenses as investments with a clear return schedule.

 A marketing department appears!